-I was first exposed to partwork models in 2016 when I saw an online advertisement for the Eaglemoss 1:8 scale Back to the Future DeLorean by Eaglemoss.
+I was first exposed to partwork models in 2016 when I saw an online advertisement for the Eaglemoss 1:8 scale Back to the Future DeLorean.
 That car (and the films) are one of my top favorite vehicles of all time and I wanted a big display version of it!
 Unfortunately, back then, it was only available in Europe and I live in the US.

 Then, in 2017, Eaglemoss released the DeLorean build in the USA.
 As exciting as that was, I still could not commit to it financially.
 It took almost two more years, into late 2018, before I was comfortable enough to sign up for the subscription and start building my own model!